Swordfish is a popular fish found on many restaurant menus. But some people wonder if you can eat swordfish due to concerns about mercury levels.

 Does Swordfish Have A Lot of Mercury?

 Swordfish contains an average of 0.995 parts per million (ppm) of mercury.
-While higher than many fish, this level is not considered dangerous if consumed occasionally.
-Studies show mercury builds up over time, so eating a variety of seafood is recommended.
+While higher than many fish, this level is not considered dangerous if eaten occasionally.

 - High in protein to support muscle growth and repair